casper-network/docs-archive/part-a/03-highway.md

 ### Critical blocks

-Round ids are really Unix timestamps, so main-tree can be now imagined with time-acis
+Round ids are really Unix timestamps, so main-tree can be now imagined with time-axis.

 ### Bonding and unbonding with eras